Beitbridge mayor recalled

 The town clerk, Mr Loud Ramakgapola was not available for comment yesterday.

-However, both the Mayor (Cllr Ncube) and Cllr Nyoni confirmed the development.
+However, both the outgoing mayor, Cllr Ncube and Cllr Nyoni confirmed the development.

 “What you have heard is true.
 What has happened gives me time to serve people in a different capacity and I wish well all those who remained at council.
 I encourage them to carry on with our vision of improving service delivery in our town for the next three years.
 The people should be the winners,” said the outgoing Mayor.

-Beitbridge town has six wards with an estimated population of 70 000 people all falling under Beitbridge East Constituency, represented by Cde Albert Nguluvhe (Zanu PF).
-Zanu PF controls are the Rural District Council and all the two constituencies- Beitbridge East and Beitbridge West.
+Beitbridge town has six wards with an estimated population of 70 000 people all falling under Beitbridge East Constituency, represented by Zanu-PF’s Cde Albert Nguluvhe.
+Zanu-PF controls the Rural District Council and both constituencies- Beitbridge East and Beitbridge West.